 Frostig still needs to raise private funds to cover the cost of the memorial.
-This will be challenging, but she’s buoyed by the strong support she’s receiving from the Latvian government and the German embassy in Riga.
+This will be challenging, but she’s buoyed by the strong support she’s receiving from the Riga municipal government and the German embassy in Latvia.
 Both recognize the need for a permanent memorial at the site and want to ensure that what happened at Jungfernhof is never forgotten.

 But there are also no plans to get rid of the recreation park.
-In fact, there was a recent proposal, now on hold, to build volleyball courts and an open-air forum.
+In fact, there was a recent proposal, now on hold, to build an open-air forum for concerts and other performances.
 A new museum is also in the works, devoted to recounting the site's 700-year past as an estate and farmland.

 Frostig said she recognizes that the site has a rich history, apart from the Holocaust, that needs to be commemorated.
 It's also a beautiful setting that Latvians understandably want to claim as parkland.

 "It must become a site that accommodates everyone," Frostig said.
 "We must remember the past and make room for competing histories, addressing each perspective while preserving the truth about the past."